kqimi/Portfolio2022/README.md

 # portfolio2022
-this is my first design portfolio
+This is my design portfolio